Progress and Burnout?

 First and foremost though, I wrote it for you who are currently experiencing (pre-)burnout and need a reminder that you’re not alone, you didn’t do anything wrong, and there is nothing wrong with you!

+Hopefully you will get an idea of what could help/ hurt in terms of recovery, all based on personal experience.
 Because yes, everything I share here is from my personal (not professional) point of view and experience, although mixed with insights gained from professional support, countless conversations, and research done during this burnout as well my last burnout ten years ago.

 My intention is to provide information and inspiration that helps you have hope for healing, provides peace and perhaps speeds up the recovery process just a bit 🙂